 The course is offered primarily in person.
 Lectures will be live broadcast online as well as recorded.
 The two midterms and the final exam will be in-person only.
+Recitations are also in-person.

 In addition to the live and recorded lectures, I will post two printable versions of each lecture.
 Version one is the pdf of the lecture slides.
 Version two will be available after the lecture and it contains all the hand-written notes that were made during lecture.